opensensorhub/osh-js/README.md

    --leaflet      An open-source JavaScript library for mobile-friendly interactive maps: http://leafletjs.com/

-   --minify       Minify the libraries.
-All the dependencies vendor librairies are included in a all-in-one file

    --nouislider   This library is responsible for displaying the RangeSlider bar.It is lightweight JavaScript range slider, originally developed to be a jQuery UI alternative: https://github.com/leongersen/noUiSlider